nomad-xyz/monorepo/packages/local-environment/README.md

+# Nomad Local Environment

+This package enable full-stack, integration and end-to-end tests for the Nomad Protocol.
+For full documentation, please see [here](https://hackmd.io/YMqbk5MoRTiAMwChrcagXA).

 ## Adding tests

 If you add tests that require a new docker image for agents, update the `AGENTS_IMAGE` env var in `local-environment/.env`